mantreshkhurana/.github/.github/ISSUE_TEMPLATE/bug_report.md

+---
-# Bug Report
+name: Bug report

-**Description**
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
-Provide a clear and concise description of the bug you encountered.
+A clear and concise description of what the bug is.

-**Steps to Reproduce**
+**To Reproduce**

-Please outline the steps to reproduce the bug:
+Steps to reproduce the behavior:

-1. Step 1
-2. Step 2
-3. Step 3
-...
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

-**Expected Behavior**
+**Expected behavior**

-Explain what you expected to happen when following the steps above.
+A clear and concise description of what you expected to happen.

-**Actual Behavior**

-Explain what actually happened after following the steps above.
-Describe any error messages, warnings, or unexpected behavior you observed.

-**Environment**

-- Operating System: [e.g., Windows, macOS, Linux]
+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
-- Browser and Version: [if applicable]
+ - Browser [e.g. stock browser, safari]
-- Project Version/Commit: [if relevant]

-**Screenshots or Code Snippets**

-If applicable, attach screenshots or provide code snippets that illustrate the bug or error.
+ - Version [e.g. 22]

-**Additional Information**
+**Additional context**

-Add any other relevant information about the bug here.
-This can include the frequency of occurrence, any workarounds you've tried, or any additional context that might assist in resolving the bug.
+Add any other context about the problem here.